-Our honeybees are doing what they have done for millions of years - and their Honey must surely be one of the few foods unchanged by man.
-Enjoy our bees' honey and be assured that it has been handled with care.
+Our honey bees are doing what they have done for millions of years - and their Honey must surely be one of the few foods unchanged by man.
 Apart from honey other products of a Colony are Beeswax, Royal Jelly, Pollen and Propolis.
 Royal Jelly is produced from certain glands of the worker bee and is fed to the developing larvae.
-Pollen is collected on two of the worker bees' six legs and carried back to the hive - it is a high protein beefood.
-Propolis is plant resin used by the bees to strengthen and waterproof the hive and is known to have valuable antibiotic properties.
+Pollen is collected by worker bees and carried back to the hive on its rear legs.
+Beeswax has many uses including candles, polishes, in beauty products and in certain pharmaceuticals.

 FLOWERS AND NECTAR